-The median annual wage for sales and related occupations was $25,660 in May 2015, which was lower than the median annual wage for all occupations of $36,200.
+The median annual wage for sales and related occupations is $29,630, which is lower than the median annual wage for all occupations of $39,810.

 Advertising, promotions, and marketing managers plan programs to generate interest in products or services.
 They work with art directors, sales agents, and financial staff members.

 Advertising sales agents sell advertising space to businesses and individuals.
 They contact potential clients, make sales presentations, and maintain client accounts.